 Answer: Absolutely!
 You can protect your money using a irrevocable trust because they are exempt from nursing home costs.
 It also prevents your assets from being seized by the state or creditors.
 Sometimes, a trust may be more desirable in transferring your assets to a child rather than outright transferring because of many reasons: you may currently be in a bad relationship with your child or in the future, your child get a divorce, go bankrupt, have creditors, or spend all your assets rashly during or after your life.

 Question 9: Can I hide my assets in order to qualify for Medicaid?

 Answer: No, it is considered a financial crime (fraud) to hide your assets in order to qualify for Medicaid.
 Although Medicaid does permit certain transfers of assets a time period prior to applying for nursing home, Medicaid also requires that you mention any gifts or asset that you have transferred within the last 5 years and that you sign the penalty of perjury at the end of the application.
 Elder law attorneys will not help you hide your assets in order to become eligible for Medicaid.
 However, it is legal to structure one’s assets in an effort to qualify for Medicaid nursing home benefits, and that is what we practice.

 Do you need asset protection assistance or Medicaid planning advice?

-Elder law attorneys advise their clients on the Medicaid law and what can and cannot be done legally.
+New York elder law attorneys advise their clients on the Medicaid law and what can and cannot be done legally.
 Come to Law Office of Inna Fershteyn and Associates today or call our office at (718) 333-2394 to learn how to protect your assets from nursing home costs and how to qualify for Medicaid assistance.